-Total Board of Directors compensation for 2021 was \$792 (2020 - \$878).
+Total Board of Directors compensation for 2022 was \$942 (2021 - \$792).

 Compensation paid to the Board is governed by the Company's By-laws which are approved by policyholders.
-By-law 46 limits the aggregate amount to be paid to all directors who are not full-time employees to \$1,000.
-The By-law was last approved by policyholders at the Annual and Special Meeting in May 2019.
+By-law 46 limits the aggregate amount to be paid to all directors who are not full-time employees to \$1,500.
+The Company targets Board compensation to be at the 50th percentile when benchmarked against comparable insurers.
+The By-law was last approved by policyholders at the Annual and Special Meeting in May 2022.